blacktop/twit/README.md

 > [!WARNING]
 > This may violate Twitter/X ToS.
 Use a fresh burner account and do NOT reuse your primary account.

+> [!TIP]
+> For the best experience, we recommend using Ghostty
+> However, `twit` should still look good in other modern terminals.

 ## Getting Started